nguyenphuminh/JeChain/README.md

 ### Run JeChain node publicly

-Just do some port-forwarding, drop your public IP + the port you forwarded in and you are set!
+Just do some port-forwarding, drop your public IP + the port you forwarded in and you are all set!

 If you don't know how to forward port, just search it up online, each router model should have its own way to do port-forwarding.

+### The JeChain network?

+Note that a blockchain network is formed when a lot of computers run nodes and communicate with each other.
+An official "JeChain network" has not existed yet, the only thing we currently have is the node software.
+But hey, if you want to run an experimental test network with your friends, do it!
+Hit me up if you do, so I can run a node to join in your network 😉.

 ## Smart contracts?